How a Weight Distributing Hitch Works

 Weight is a down force (caused by gravity) on the matter contained in any object.
 We mostly express that force (weight) in kilograms (or pounds).
 Engineers use newtons per kilogram.
 The Earth’s gravitational field strength is approximately ten newtons per kilogram (10 N/kg ).

-Tow ball mass, however, assists one issue (stability) but introduces another.
-It exerts a down force on the tow hitch that is behind the rear axle of the tow vehicle.
-The local average distance between rear axle and tow hitch is about 1.25 metre.
+Tow ball mass, however, assists stability but in doing so it creates a problem.
+It exerts a down force on the tow hitch that typically 1.25 metre behind the tow vehicle's rear axle.
 Like pushing down the handles of a wheelbarrow, tow ball mass pushes down the rear of the tow vehicle.
-This undesirably lifts its front, reducing the weight (down force) on the front tyres.
+This undesirably lifts its front, reducing weight (down force) on its front tyres.

 Here's How a Weight Distributing Hitch Works

-With or without a WDH, tow ball mass remains exactly the same.
-Because of this unchanged mass, if the caravan yaws (sways) when subject to a sudden strong side wind, those unchanged side forces are imposed on the tow vehicle’s rear tyres – that now have reduced ability to cope.
-This does not imply the WDH concept is flawed: but that it cannot overcome the laws of physics.
+With or without a WDH, tow ball mass remains the same.
+Because of this unchanged mass, if the caravan yaws (sways) when subject to a sudden strong side wind, those unchanged side forces are imposed on the tow vehicle’s rear tyres.
+Those tyres, however, now have reduced ability to cope.
+This does not imply the WDH concept is flawed: but it cannot overcome fundamental laws of physics.

-The recommendations include limiting Front Axle Load Restoration (FALR) such that owners are advised to adjust the WDH such that the tow vehicle’s front end’s height (prior to the caravan being hitched up) is only partially restored.
+The recommendations include limiting Front Axle Load Restoration (FALR) such that the tow vehicle’s front end height (prior to the caravan being hitched up) is only partially restored when the caravan is attached.
 It is a compromise – but a necessary compromise.

 Cequent, the world’s largest maker of WDHs, recommends to measure the height of the tow vehicle’s front wheel arch prior to and then after coupling up the caravan (with the WDH not in use).
 Then to adjust the WDH units tension such that about 50% of that height difference is restored.
 Do not attempt to recover much more than that.